mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Nevertheless, the Imperium itself is constantly involved with research projects at the forefronts of technology.
-While some new technology can be purchased from advanced cultures beyond the Imperial boundaries, such high technology is expen- sive, and still requires a solid technological foundation to allow its usage.
+While some new technology can be purchased from advanced cultures beyond the Imperial boundaries, such high technology is expen-sive, and still requires a solid technological foundation to allow its usage.
 Consider: however useful solid-state chip circuits are, they still require a firm grounding in electronics, and cannot be used on a large scale without electronics, individual solid-state chip components, photo processing, and even crystal culture.
 It is vital